-Established in 1960, TPF carries on the work of horticulturist and conservationist Theodore Payne (1872-1963).
-This English immigrant fell in love with California’s flora, especially its wild flowers, and recognized early on that the flora was threatened by urban development.
+Established in 1960, Theodore Payne Foundation (TPF) carries on the work of horticulturist and conservationist Theodore Payne (1872-1963).
+This English immigrant fell in love with California’s flora, especially its wild flowers, and recognized early on that this flora was threatened by urban development.

 Since its founding, the Foundation has evolved from a small native plant nursery and seed source into the premier center for California native plants, seeds, and education about native plants in the region.
 Seed collecting (1962) was TPF’s first program, followed by a propagation class (1976) that laid the ground for the educational activities offered today.
-Starting with the publication of the Poppy Print newsletter (1978), outreach activities grew to include the Wild Flower Hotline (1983), on and off site events, Native Plant Garden Tour (2003) and TPF website.
-The bulb program (1990s), Local Source Initiative (2014), and Long Live LA seed bank (2018) added to the retail aspect of horticultural services.
+Starting with the publication of The Poppy Print newsletter (1978), outreach activities grew to include the Wild Flower Hotline (1983), on- and off-site events, Native Plant Garden Tour (2003), and TPF website.
+The bulb program (1990s), Local Source Initiative (2012), and Long Live LA seed bank (2018) added to the retail aspect of horticultural services.
 Educational programs developed to include school garden consulting (2010), the Landscaping for Resilience Program (2014), and teacher training (2017).
 Capital improvements (2017) provided new classrooms and support facilities.

 Theodore Payne Foundation Chronology